Harriet Welty Rochefort

 Harriet’s fourth book, Final Transgression: One Woman’s Tragic Destiny in War-torn France, is an historical novel inspired by true events that took place in the seething cauldron of the southwest of France three months before the D-Day victory and the tragedy of Oradour-sur-Glane.
-Published in June 2020, the novel has earned plaudits from, among others, eminent historian Robert O. Paxton, author of Vichy France: Old Guard and New Order who hailed it as “historically well-grounded” and a “vigorous and compelling tale.”
+Published in June 2020, the novel has earned plaudits from, among others, eminent historian Robert O. Paxton, author of Vichy France: Old Guard and New Order, who called it “historically well-grounded” and a “vigorous and compelling tale.”

 Harriet is a member of several professional writers’ organizations.
 They include PEN, The Authors Guild, and the Anglo-American Press Association in Paris where she has served on the board for many years.

-As a teacher and speaker, Harriet taught a reporting course in the international program of the Ecole de Journalisme at the renowned Institut d’Etudes Politiques de Paris (Sciences Po) from 2007 to 2011.
-She has given lively lectures on France and French-American cultural differences to associations, travel groups, and university programs, such as the Sweet Briar Year Abroad, Smith/ParisTech Telecom and continues to address the International Media Seminar at the American University in Paris where she is invited each year as the keynote speaker.
+A teacher and speaker, Harriet taught a reporting course in the international program of the Ecole de Journalisme at the renowned Institut d’Etudes Politiques de Paris (Sciences Po) from 2007 to 2011.
+She has given lively lectures on France and French-American cultural differences to associations, travel groups, and university programs, such as the Sweet Briar Year Abroad, Smith/ParisTech Telecom and the International Media Seminar at the American University in Paris where for many years she has been the keynote speaker.
 She has spoken about her books at many venues in the U.S. and in France, including the American Library in Paris Evenings with an Author.

 A true Francophile, Harriet loves French cooking which she learned from her French mother-in-law who hailed from the Périgord, and has a particular affinity for cheese and wine and the pairing of them.
 (For many years she and her husband hosted popular wine and cheese tastings in their home in Paris).
-Harriet’s favorite French attire and accessories: les foulards et la petite robe noire; favoritewine: champagne; favorite French region: Brittany and the Atlantic islands, Ile d’Yeu, Belle Isle, Ile d’Aix.
-A fan of traveling in France, she knows the country well, thanks in part to ten years of covering different regions of France for France Discovery Guide and claims to be one of the only Americans to have visited every one of its 13 regions!
+Harriet’s favorite French attire and accessories: les foulards et la petite robe noire; favorite wine: champagne; favorite French region: Brittany and the Atlantic islands, Ile d’Yeu, Belle Isle, Ile d’Aix.
+Thanks in part to ten years of covering different regions of France for France Discovery Guide, Harriet knows the country well; she even claims to be one of the only Americans to have visited every one of France’s 13 regions!

 For more information on Final Transgression, click on